At Neon, security is our highest priority. We are committed to implementing best practices and earning the trust of our users.

 If you identify a security vulnerability, please proceed as follows under the principle of responsible disclosure:

-- Report the security vulnerability to Neon by contacting us via [email protected] Provide as much information about the security vulnerability as possible.
+- Report the security vulnerability to Neon by contacting us at email@example.com.
+Provide as much information about the security vulnerability as possible.

-- Do not exploit the security vulnerability, e.g. by using it to breach data, change the data of third parties, or deliberately disrupt the availability of the service.
+- Do not exploit the security vulnerability; for example, by using it to breach data, change the data of third parties, or deliberately disrupt the availability of the service.

 - All activities relating to the discovery of the security vulnerability should be performed within the framework of the law.